ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Snow showers.
 Cloudy, with a high near 15.
 North northeast wind around 14 mph, with gusts as high as 22 mph.
-New snow accumulation
+Chance of precipitation
-         of 2 to 4 inches possible.<br></div>
+         is 80%.
+New snow accumulation of 2 to 4 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">